djalbat/xgl/README.md

     git clone https://github.com/djalbat/xgl.git

-...and then install the necessary modules with [npm](https://www.npmjs.com/) from within the project's root directory:
+...and then install the dependencies with [npm](https://www.npmjs.com/) from within the project's root directory:

     npm install